karllhughes/personal-blog-5/_posts/2015-12-22-access-job-apis-php.markdown

     ->getJobs();
 ```

 This will get you a [standardized Schema.org JobPosting object](https://schema.org/JobPosting) that can now be compared with the results returned from Careerbuilder, SimplyHired, or Indeed's APIs.
-If you want more, check out the documentation on [all the providers we currently support](https://jobapis.github.io/open-source/#Jobs-Common-API-Clients), and feel free to jump in if you'd like to contribute your own!
+If you want more, check out the documentation on [all the providers we currently support](https://jobapis.github.io/open-source/#Jobs-Common-API-Clients), and feel free to jump in if you'd like to contribute your own.